IATI/iati-account-docs/docs/manage_organisation_users.rst

 -----------------
 There are three different permission levels that a user can have within an organisation:

 * Contributor - this is the lowest permission level.
-Contributors can publish or update datasets.
+Contributors can add data files or update file metadata.

-* Editor - In addition to contributor permissions, editors can delete datasets and update their organisation's information.
+* Editor - In addition to contributor permissions, editors can delete data files and update their organisation's information.

 * Admin - this is the highest permission level.
 In addition to editor permissions, admins can approve new users to join the organisation and set user permission levels.
-They can also update the public visibility of their organisation's datasets.
+They can also update the public visibility of their organisation's data files.

 Admin users can change other users' permission levels at any time via the [TO ADD: Org user page]